- Museums, Sightseeing Type

 Read about how we rank Things to Do.

-The preferred bat of legends like Babe Ruth, Lou Gehrig and Ted Williams, the Louisville Slugger is undeniably the most famous lumber stick in baseball.
-And to learn about its production, history and about baseball in general, you come to Louisville.
-The city's West Main District plays host to the Louisville Slugger Museum & Factory.
+Preferred by legends like Babe Ruth, Lou Gehrig and Ted Williams, the Louisville Slugger is undeniably the most famous bat in baseball.
+And to learn about its production, history and about baseball in general, you come to the Louisville Slugger Museum & Factory.
 Highlights include a factory tour and Bud's Batting Cage, where museum patrons can hit with replica bats once used by superstars like Ruth and Williams.

-Baseball fans (or travel-weary road trippers) recommend stopping here for sure.
-As one tells TripAdvisor: "The guides at the Slugger Museum were knowledgeable and entertaining.
-We got a behind the scene tour of all the bat models (super cool if you have an old favorite player)."
+Baseball fans (or travel-weary road trippers) described a stop at the museum as must-do.
 But you should have at least a passing interest in baseball to visit.
 Otherwise, the museum might be too niche.

 A giant baseball bat leans against the main building of the Louisville Slugger Museum & Factory, making it easy to spot.
-Hours of operation are usually from 9 a.m. to 5 p.m.
-Monday through Saturday, and from noon to 5 p.m. on Sundays.
-From July 1 to August 14, the museum is open for an additional hour each day.
-Tickets cost between $5 and $10, dependent on age.
+You'll find it in the museum-heavy West Main district of downtown Louisville.
+The museum is open from 9 a.m. to 5 p.m.
+Monday through Saturday and from 11 a.m. to 5 p.m. on Sunday.
+During the summer, the museum offers extended hours.
+Admission costs $14 for adults and $8 for kids between the ages of 6 and 12; children 5 and younger enter for free.
 Visit the official website for further details.